michaelbrusegard/Informatics-Project-1/README.md

 You can either run the app locally or with the REST-server.

 To run it locally, you can change the value of `useRemote` in `MainController`from true to false.
-This makes it so no progress is saved when you close the app, but it can run without backend.
+This makes it so no progress is saved when you close the app, but it can run without a backend.

 Alternatively you can from the `workoutplanner` folder navigate to `restapi` by running: